williamcfrancis/Autonomous-Fire-Extinguishing-Robot/README.md

 ![firefighter](https://user-images.githubusercontent.com/38180831/67008636-8e8a3c80-f107-11e9-8e51-da3bba431797.PNG)

-Find more info in the Project Report.
+More information can be found in the project report.